JohanScheepers/flutter_conference_hub/README.md

    - Accessibility:
      - Ensure the map is usable for users with disabilities (e.g., color contrast, alternative navigation methods).

+ #### - Networking
+   - Networking Events:
+     - List and provide details of networking events.
+   - Matchmaking:
+     - Use algorithms to suggest attendees with similar interests.

+ #### - News Feed
+   - Announcements:
+     - Display important announcements and updates from organizers.

+ #### - Schedule
+   - Detailed View:
+     - Provide information about each session, including speaker(s), description, location, start/end time, and Q&A.
+   - Interactive Map Integration:
+     - Allow attendees to see the location of sessions on the map.
+   - Live Updates:
+     - Display changes to the schedule in real-time, potentially with push notifications.

  #### - Sponsors
    - Listing:
      - Display sponsors with their logos, descriptions, websites, and contact details.